What happens when you run code

 When you callSmolVM() and run a command, five things happen behind the scenes:

-- SmolVM builds or reuses a lightweight Linux image — an Alpine-based filesystem with SSH pre-configured.
+- SmolVM builds or reuses a lightweight Linux image — a published preset such as Ubuntu, or a custom filesystem with your own tools.

-- A microVM boots using Firecracker (Linux) or QEMU (macOS).
+- A microVM boots using Firecracker on Linux or QEMU on macOS and Linux.

 - A private network is created so the sandbox can reach the internet but is isolated from other sandboxes.